Vidyaa123/100DaysOfCode/README.md

 ### Day 2 of 100DaysOfCode
 #### SPLIT BILL
 Used external type casting - float(), int(), round() and fstring functions to split a bill in a restaurant (incl tips)
+### Day 3 of 100DaysOfCode
+#### TREASURE ISLAND
+Used conditional if elif statements to play a simple interactive trasure island game...
+HAPPY TREASURING!! 🎲